-Tracy Stevenson, Manager of Supply Chain Information Systems at Wake Forest Baptist Health, sat down with New Resources Consulting to discuss the unique needs at the intersection of healthcare—and how NRC’s Managed Services Group has become indispensable.
+Tracy Stevenson, Manager of Supply Chain Information Systems at Wake Forest Baptist Health, sat down with New Resources Consulting to discuss the unique needs at the intersection of healthcare—and how NRC’s Co-managed Services Group has become indispensable.

 NRC: Can you tell us about a specific problem you faced and how NRC helped you get where you needed to be?